anywhichway/cryptozoa/README.md

 # Release History (reverse chronological order)

+v0.0.6 2017-07-17 ALPHA: Added `'node-wbecrypto-ossl` on server to simplify initial development.
+Will make permanent if PeculiarVentures endorses production use.

 v0.0.5 2017-07-12 ALPHA: Converted WebCrypt keys to use PEM format.

 v0.0.4 2017-07-11 ALPHA: Added `sign` and `verify`.